raaichu121/CODSOFT-UI-UX/README.md

 - **Log In**: Existing users can log in with their email or Google account.
 - **Password Management**: Options for users to reset their password if forgotten.

-## Screenshots
-Included in this repository are screenshots that illustrate each step of the authentication process:
-1. Welcome Screen - Options to log in or sign up.
-2. Sign Up - Form to create a new account.
-3. Log In - Form to access an existing account.

 ## Installation
 Instructions on how to install and run the application will be provided here.